What is Dry Needling?

 Google 5 Star Reviews for Brunswick Health

-We are excited to announce that we’ve received over 330 five-star reviews!
-While we’d love to share these testimonials with you, regulations from the Australian Health Practitioner Regulation Agency (AHPRA) prevent us from displaying patient outcomes for regulated services like Chiropractic, Physiotherapy, Osteopathy, Podiatry and Acupuncture on our website.
-Should you wish to read what our clients have to say about us, visit Google Reviews directly.
+We’re thrilled to announce receiving hundreds of five-star reviews!
+While we’d love to share these testimonials, regulations from the Australian Health Practitioner Regulation Agency (AHPRA) prevent us from displaying patient outcomes for regulated services such as Chiropractic, Physiotherapy, Osteopathy, Podiatry, and Acupuncture on this website.
+To read client feedback, please visit our Google Reviews directly.

 Dry Needling